frithnanth/perl6-Desktop-Notify/README.md

 ## Desktop::Notify

 Desktop::Notify is a set of simple bindings to libnotify using NativeCall.
-Some function calls are not currently implemented, however these are enough to create and display notifications.

 ## Example